 A summary table of the original, WAGCM 1 and the 4 potential alternatives can be found in Annex 10.

-A summary table of NGESO estimated delivery timeframes and costs for these 4 potential alternative proposals (plus the Original and WAGCM1) can be found in Annex 11.
+A summary table of ESO estimated delivery timeframes and costs for these 4 potential alternative proposals (plus the Original and WAGCM1) can be found in Annex 11.

 ENA Open Networks Project update

-A person from the team involved with the Open Networks Project delivered a presentation on WS1B P6 Operational DER Visibility and Monitoring3 to the Workgroup.
+Members of the ENA’s Open Networks Project delivered a presentation on WS1B P6 Operational DER Visibility and Monitoring3 to the Workgroup.
 This presentation document can be found in Annex 12.

 It was clarified that the project covers the visibility of generators’ real time, or close to real time data (to both DNOs and NGESO) but was not intended to cover control.
 During the discussion, the ESO Workgroup member noted that under the Grid Code and bilateral agreements, operational metering signals should be refreshed every 1 second.
-For embedded generators connected to the DNOs’ systems (with no CUSC contract), it was not clear that SCADA systems had the ability to transmit operational metering data at the same refresh rate and whether it could be regarded as real time data.
+For embedded generators connected to the DNOs’ systems (with no CUSC contract), it was not clear that SCADA systems had the ability to transmit operational metering data at the same refresh rate and whether it would meet the ESO’s requirements for real time data.

 The Workgroup raised the following comments in relation to the above:

-DNOs should ideally have visibility of embedded generation of 1MW above, which should also be available to the ESO however, this facility only provides for visibility and not control or interactions with the balancing mechanism.
+DNOs should ideally have visibility of embedded generation of 1MW and above, which should also be available to the ESO however, this would only provide visibility alone and not control or interactions with the balancing mechanism.

-The Open Networks workstream were tasked with reporting their findings on the visibility aspects of their project at the end of 2021.
+The Open Networks workstream reported their findings on the visibility aspects of their project to the GC0117 Workgroup at the end of 2021.

 The Open Networks work included a CBA to determine the cost against the benefit of providing the enhanced embedded generation visibility for the Workgroup to review.

-There would be costs to customers where there is not sufficient control in place.
+Where there was visibility without control, it is likely that operational costs would continue to rise..

-It was noted that Open Networks is largely a piece of work developed between the DNOs and ESO under the auspices of Ofgem’s direction and as such was not open to full representative stakeholder input and lacked the full open governance process as per the Grid Code.
+It was noted that Open Networks is largely a piece of work developed between the DNOs and ESO and as such was not open to full representative stakeholder input and lacked the full open governance process as per the Grid Code.

 It was suggested that the Workgroup maintain communications with the Open Networks team as the solution develops particularly to avoid possible negative implications or duplication arising from this modification.

-Remote monitoring on all new sites is determined by the HV designs for each DNO, but for G99 compliance all new (or significantly modified existing) installations ≥ 1MW must have the ability to provide remote monitoring capability to the DNOs.
+Remote monitoring on all new sites is determined by the HV designs for each DNO, but for EREC G99 compliance all new (or significantly modified existing) installations ≥ 10MW must have the ability to provide remote monitoring capability to the DNOs.
+However all DNOs now install SCADA at all generation sites down to a threshold which varies by DNO, but in all cases are less than 1MW.

 Retrospectivity discussion